Harleencoder/Harleencoder.github.io/my-experience/read.md

 ## **DAY 4**

 - Our fourth day started in *AUDIOTORIUM*.
 DR. RANDHIR SIR told us about **GITHUB** and helped us in making our first repository.
-- DR. PYARE LAL was First Speaker of the Day .
+- Dr. PYARE LAL was First Speaker of the Day .
 He recited Famous POEMS and also told us about old ways of studying.
-- MR. SONY GOYAL was Second Speaker  of the Day
+- Mr. SONY GOYAL was Second Speaker  of the Day
     - He told us that
     - What is Life?
          -  The word L in LIFE stands for - Learn
          -  The Seconds word I stands for- Inquire
          -  The third word F stands for- Future
          -  The fourth word E stands for- Explore .
-    - He gave us two mantras of success
+  - He gave us two mantras of success:-
     1. Give your 100%
     2. Do what you love,love what you do

 - Mr. PANCHAM (*our senior*) was Third Speaker of the Day.
 He gave us brief information about **BODY LANGUAGES** AND **SOCIETY OF AUTOMOTIVE ENGINEERS**.
 - I also joined **CODEGNE** Today.In this **DR.H.S.
 RAI** sir will guide us about various technologies.